jamespfennell/transiter/docs/source/deployment.rst

 Installing your first Transit system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+NOTE: right now the flask app is not visible outside the server!

 The debug HTTP server launches on port 5000.
 Navigating in your browser to the URL, ::